nazidul/C-programming-phase-1/README.md

 > C programming is foundational for many other programming languages and is highly regarded for its performance and control over system resources.
 If you have any specific questions or need further details, [feel free to ask!](nazidul96@gmail.com)

-practice as a beginner.
-*
+## Practice For a beginner to Advance.